jub3i/node-cpu-stat/README.md

 });
 ```

+Get the cpu usage percent for core 0 over a sample period of 2000ms
 ```
-//get the cpu usage percent for core 0 over a sample period of 2000ms cpuStat.usagePercent({
+cpuStat.usagePercent({
     coreIndex: 0,
     sampleMs: 2000,